 Same Day Voter Registration , also known as Conditional Voter Registration, is a safety net for Californians who miss the deadline to register to vote or update their voter registration information for an election.

-Typically, eligible citizens who need to register or re-register to vote within 14 days of an election can complete this process to register and vote at their county elections office or vote center.
-(In this election, because of the state holiday on February 15, 2021, the same day registration process will begin at the 13th day before the election and continue through the day of the election.)
+Typically, eligible citizens who need to register or re-register to vote within 14 days of an election can complete this process to register and vote at their county elections office or polling place.
 The ballots of these citizens will be processed and counted once the county elections office has completed the voter registration verification process.

 In some instances, an existing voter may update their political party preference or their residential address by submitting a written request form to the county elections official, instead of having to complete a full voter registration application.